 Enjoy the stunning Lake Tahoe

-If you enjoy a combination of beautiful views and luxury, then the Landing Resort and Spa will be perfect for you.
-Located on the shores of Lake Tahoe, this resort is bound to exceed all your expectations.
+If you enjoy a combination of beautiful views and luxury, then the Desolation Hotel will be perfect for you.
+Located almost on the shores of Lake Tahoe, this hotel is bound to exceed all your expectations.

 Relax in the desert at Palm Springs